 Co-director Ken Perlman has served as music director for several banjo teaching festivals, including the Maryland Banjo Academy, Banjo Camp North, the Bath Banjo Festival, Midwest Banjo Camp, and Swannee Banjo Camp.
 He is also on the old-time staff for the American Banjo Camp, specializing in melodic clawhammer banjo.
 You can find a complete biography for Ken with the instructor and accompanist bios: Ken Perlman bio.

 On-site Coordinator Janet Peterson lives in Bellingham, Washington, and is a sign language interpreter for the deaf and deaf/blind.
-She is a founding member of the band Motherlode in which she plays cello and guitar and sings, (but never plays the banjo).
-Janet is one of the year-round Coordinators for the Puget Sound Guitar Workshop, as well as being the on-site coordinator for the American Banjo Camp.
+She is a founding member of the band Motherlode in which she sings and plays cello and guitar, (but never the banjo).
+Janet is a year-round Coordinator for the Puget Sound Guitar Workshop and Co-Director of the California Bluegrass Association's Summer Music Camp at Grass Valley as well as being the on-site coordinator for the American Banjo Camp.

 Important Info for Attendees: Shortly before camp each year we send out email messages to all attendees with invaluable information about camp ranging from travel tips to reminders about essential items to bring (e.g. a banjo, a flashlight, bedding, etc.) to explanations of the class schedule..
 Click HERE to see information culled from recent messages on what to bring, where to go, when to arrive, how to read the schedule, and so forth.

 Ages: American Banjo Camp is designed for adults, and we know that adults come in a wide range of ages.
 Youngsters under 18 who are serious banjo players may attend ABC if accompanied by a parent or legal guardian.
 Contact us by email to make arrangements.

 To attend the American Banjo Camp you must preregister.

 Space is allotted on a first-come, first-served basis.